AKROGIS/Robo-Website/processor/Readme.md

 # Robocopy Log Processor

-This process is intended to be run a scheduled task to summarize the several nightly robocopy log files into a database.
+This process is intended to be run as scheduled task to summarize the several nightly robocopy log files into a database.

 ## `processor/BufferingSMTPHandler.py`

 A python 2.7 file to provide the logging service with the ability to bundle multiple log messages into a single email.
-`import`ed by `config_file.py`
+`import`ed by `config_logger.py`

 ## `processor/config_logger.py`

-A python 2.7 file with the log configuration object which defines the how log messages are formatted, and where the various log levels are written.
+A python 2.7 file with a log configuration object that defines the how log messages are formatted and where the messages at various log levels are written.
 The logs can be written to the console (not useful for a scheduled task), as well as a log file, email server, or database.
 This file can be edited to change how the different log messages are logged.
 It must be